repoze/repoze.who/README.txt

   a WSGI request, and gives some subset of them a chance to influence what is added to the WSGI environment.

-Ingress Stages
+Request (Ingress) Stages

-  repoze.pam performs the following operations in the following order during request ingress:
+  repoze.pam performs the following operations in the following order during middleware ingress:

   1. Request Classification